Kerry Kayes: Tragedy

-Kayes appeared in the front page picture of the Telegraph & Argus, a Bradford Newspaper dated Monday 13 May 1985, showing him comforting a woman in the goal mouth at the scene of the Bradford City Football Club fire disaster.
-He was working at the time for Yorkshire Television who were covering the event for transmission for The Big Match television show.
+Kayes appeared on the front page of the Monday, 13 May 1985 edition of the Telegraph & Argus in a photo that depicted him comforting a woman at the scene of the Bradford City Football Club fire disaster.
+He was working at the time for Yorkshire Television, covering the event for The Big Match.

-He also had the tragic task of informing Simon Robinson, one of the UK's brightest bodybuilding hopefuls who Kayes was mentoring that his leg had been amputated when he awoke from a coma after a horrific car accident on 25 March 1998.
-Simon continued his bodybuilding after his recovery and was given a standing ovation at the 2003 Mr. Olympia Contest when he appeared as their guest poser, a proud moment for both Robinson and Kayes.
+He was tasked with informing Simon Robinson, a bodybuilder whom he had been mentoring, that his leg had been amputated when he awoke from a coma after a car accident on 25 March 1998.
+Following his recovery, Robinson continued his bodybuilding, ultimately receiving a standing ovation at the 2003 Mr. Olympia Contest, where he appeared as a guest poser.